-The council's Statement of Accounts (SoA) is prepared in accordance with the Chartered Institute of Public Finance and Accountancy / Local Authority (Scotland) Accounts Advisory Committee (CIPFA/LASAAC) code of practice on local authority accounting in Great Britain ("the code").
-The code requires that the accounts contain the following statements listed below.
+The council's Statement of Accounts (SoA) shows the financial results of the council's activities for the year ended 31 March 2013, and summarises the overall financial position of the council as at 31 March 2013.
+It is prepared in accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) code of practice on local authority accounting in the United Kingdom ("the code").
 The accounts have been compiled under International Financial Reporting Standards (IFRS).